jmetzger/training-kubernetes-docker-en/_README.md

 ## Kubernetes - Überblick

-### Warum Kubernetes, was macht Kubernetes
+### Why Kubernetes, what is kubernetes doing

-  * Virtualisierung von Hardware - 5fache bessere Auslastung
+  * Virtualiuzation of Operating Systems - 5times more efficient
   * Google als Ausgangspunkt
-  * Software 2014 als OpenSource zur Verfügung gestellt
+  * Software 2014 available as Open Source
-  * Optimale Ausnutzung der Hardware, hunderte bis tausende Dienste können auf einigen Maschinen laufen (Cluster)
+  * Use Hardware in a effective way, hundreds to thousands of services on a couple of mahines (Cluster)
   * Immutable - System
-  * Selbstheilend
+  * Self headling

-## Wozu dient Kubernetes
+## Wny use Kubernetes ?

-  * Orchestrierung von Containern
+  * Orchestration of Containern
-  * am gebräuchlisten aktuell Docker
+  * most commonly use with Docker

-### Aufbau Allgemein
+### Architecture

-### Schaubild
+### Diagram

 ![Kubernetes Architecture - src: syseleven](https://www.syseleven.de/wp-content/uploads/2020/11/syseleven-webiste-loesungen-kubernetes-modell-800x400-web.jpg)

-### Komponenten / Grundbegriffe
+### Components

 #### Master (Control Plane)

-##### Aufgaben
+##### Tasks / Jobs

-  * Der Master koordiniert den Cluster
-  * Der Master koordiniert alle Aktivitäten in Ihrem Cluster
-    * Planen von Anwendungen
-    * Verwalten des gewünschten Status der Anwendungen
-    * Skalieren von Anwendungen
-    * Rollout neuer Updates.

-##### Komponenten des Masters
+  * The master coordinates all the activities within the cluster
+    * planning of applications (deployment of those)
+    * management of the desired state of the applications
+    * scaling of the applications
+    * rollout of new updates.

+##### components of the master

 ###### etcd

-  * Verwalten der Konfiguration des Clusters (key/value - pairs)
+  * management of the cluster configuration (key/value - pairs)

 ###### kube-controller-manager

-  * Zuständig für die Überwachung der Stati im Cluster mit Hilfe von endlos loops.
-  * kommuniziert mit dem Cluster über die kubernetes-api (bereitgestellt vom kube-api-server)
+  * in charge of monitoring the state of the cluster with endless loops
+  * communicated with the cluster through the kubernetes-api (provided by the kube-api-server)

 ###### kube-api-server